awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `HealthCheckProtocol`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthcheckprotocol"></a>
-The protocol that the load balancer uses when performing health checks on the targets, such as `HTTP` or `HTTPS`\.
+The protocol that the load balancer uses when performing health checks on the targets\.
 For valid and default values, see the `HealthCheckProtocol` parameter for the [CreateTargetGroup](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateTargetGroup.html) action in the *Elastic Load Balancing API Reference version 2015\-12\-01*\.
 *Required*: No
 *Type*: String